sillyash/sillyash/README.md

 I've done some SQL and CDM/Database construction, but I'm not the most interested in this right now.

 When it comes to my IT culture, I would say I'm an Open Source and Free Software lover, but I love to participate in anything, really!
 I'm both a Windows and GNU/Linux user, and I try to keep up with security and privacy when it comes to technology.

+Concerning the OS I use, I use GNU/linux daily on my laptop (I change between Linux ditros regularly) and Windows on my desktop at home.
+I'm a shell user on all the OS i use, especially Linux, so I'm comfortable using whatever shell or terminal.

 <br>